janparttimaa/apple-devices/README.md

 - You want to make sure that installed "Apple Devices" -application will be updated automatically through Microsoft Store when it will be installed using offline installation media.

 ## Preparation instructions
-Before you deploy this PowerShell-script, you need to do some preparations:
+Before you deploy this PowerShell-script, you need to do some preparations.

 ### 1. Get the offline media of the "Apple Devices" -application from Microsoft Store
 TBA